Baudrillard's Subject

 1.2 Simulation and Reality

-To speak of the illusional nature of reality is to invite paradoxical talk, and it is easy to get tangled up saying that things both do and not exist.
+To speak of the illusional nature of reality is to invite paradoxical talk, and it is easy to get tangled up saying that things both do and do not exist.
 For this reason it will be helpful to make a distinction between what I shall call ‘substantial’ and ‘effective’ reality.
 Something has substantial reality if it exists independently of our subjective attitudes; it has effective reality if it has causal influence in the world.
 Substantial reality is generally taken to imply effective reality, but the converse is not necessarily true.
 Indeed, Baudrillard’s paradoxical formulations can be read as picking out precisely that class of phenomena which possess effective reality without possessing substantial reality.
 Meaning may be an illusion, but it is still the axis around which the social world is organised.
 Power may be an illusion, but this doesn’t mean it can’t kill you.
 It is this notion of an ‘effective illusion’ which marks the domain of simulation.

 This idea is not original in itself, and underlies most forms of social constructivism.
 But perhaps no-one has unravelled the consequences of this logic more than Baudrillard.
 One of its simpler versions, originally analysed by Hegel and later given the term ‘fetish’ by Marx, can be illustrated by the example of the divine right of kings.
 The authority of the king is, in reality, the product of a social relation—the only reason the king commands a de facto authority is because it has (at some level) been acknowledged as legitimate by those over whom it is exercised.
 However, the king’s subjects do not see things this way.
 To them, the authority of the king is independent of their subjective attitudes, and they perceive it rather as a natural property of this particular person, akin to the colour of his hair or the size of his feet.
 This is the fetishistic misrecognition: a social relation is treated as if it were a natural property, ontologically prior to (and therefore not contingent on) anyone’s subjective attitudes.
 What is curious here is that it is precisely its mistaken treatment as a substantial reality that institutes the king’s authority as an effective reality.